mehmettirpan/mehmettirpan/README.md

 Computer Engineer
 -----------------

 I'm a Computer Engineer.
-I'm interested in Swift language and Python.
+I'm coding Swift and Python programming.

 * 🌍  I'm based Istanbul in TURKEY
 * ✉️  You can contact me at [mehmettirpan92@gmail.com](mailto:mehmettirpan92@gmail.com)